 Today’s TBT is a bit of a play on words.
-Not only does it refer to a throwback to the past of Torqeedo electric motors, but also to the latest news just this week from the company’s sponsorship of a catch and release bass fishing tournament.
+Not only does it refer to a throwback to Torqeedo history from the early days of the company, but also to the latest news just this week from the company’s sponsorship of a catch and release – throw back – bass fishing tournament.

 In Kevin Desmond’s definitive book, Electric Boats and Ships: A History, (buy on Amazon) he gives the back story on how a company inventing an electric boat motor came up with its distinctive and memorable name.

 “In 2004 Christoph Ballin (on the right in the photo above) bought a little weekend cottage with a boatshed alongside a canal that runs into Germany’s Starnberger Lake.
 Since Starnberger is a “green” lake, Ballin had to get himself an electric boat.
 He bought himself an old wooden hull and refurbished it, helped by his wife.
 He then put what he thought was a new electric motor onto the back.“